liam-kelley/SMA_Projet/README.md

 The remainder of the turn isn't influenced by this, but on the NEXT turn, steve will act first.
 Just as long as florian doesn't want to act first too...

+Why would an agent want to play first?
+Maybe an agent acts last and DOESN'T have a certain card accessible.
+Acting first next turn will give him the most options to choose from.

 ## A generic "Turn":

 TODO